Careers and Employability Service

 Agencies for work in health care (health care assistants to doctors)

-You may want to explore other career paths!
-Look at the GSK Future Leaders Programme page that includes other suggestions for careers outside the lab that could be applicable to other organisations you may be interested in:
+If you want to explore alternative roles where your science skills could be useful, then looking at the GSK Future Leaders Programme page could provide some inspiration.
+It includes other suggestions for careers outside the lab that could be applicable to other organisations you may be interested in such as:

-You may also be interested in a career in teaching!
-Watch a recording of our Spotlight On: Science Careers beyond the lab in which Emma Mizen talks about how she became a Biology teacher.
+Interested in a career in teaching?
+Watch a recording of our Spotlight On: Science Careers beyond the lab in which Emma Mizen talks about how she became a biology teacher.